The Energy Regulation and Markets Review: Japan

 Under these circumstances, Japan will become increasing reliant on its remaining sources of energy, namely oil and LNG.
 These traditional sources of fuel are regarded as more stable and reliable; however, because they are ultimately non-renewable resources, this in and of itself introduces an entirely different set of issues.
 Ultimately, Japan's energy requirements may push it in the direction of renewable energy sources such as those discussed.
 However, the output from these energy sources is substantially smaller than that of nuclear energy, not to mention inherently unstable and less reliable.
 Accordingly, Japan's demand for alternative and reliable sources of energy may even result in renewed interest in the gas industry, which in turn will surely lead to further developments in this field.

 With all facets of the energy industry shifting so rapidly at the moment, the only thing that can be said with any certainty is that change is imminent.
 Exactly how and what form this change will take remains to be seen, and it is certainly worth keeping a close eye on Japan in the years to come.

-1 Reiji Takahashi, Norifumi Takeuchi, Wataru Higuchi and Kunihiro Yokoi are partners and Keisuke Hayashi and Kei Takada are associates at Anderson Mori & Tomotsune.
+1 Reiji Takahashi, Norifumi Takeuchi, Wataru Higuchi and Kunihiro Yokoi are partners and Kei Takada and Daichi Goto are associates at Anderson Mori & Tomotsune.